fastrgv/ada-sdl2/README.md

 * SDL2-mixer.

-but IS, or will be, used in my apps "AdaGate" and "AdaVenture".
+but IS used in my apps "AdaGate" and "AdaVenture".

 5dec2019 update:  Difficulties trying to prepare SDL2 v2.0.10 prompted adding additional files for the completeness of this repository, including the include files and library files for v2.0.9 for 3 platforms.